-On July 8, 2015, we entered into a licensing agreement with Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink"), Under the terms of the agreement, Hepalink has the exclusive rights to distribute and market apabetalone in China, Hong Kong, Taiwan and Macau (the "Territories"), for all indications.
+On July 8, 2015, we entered into a licensing agreement with Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink").
+Under the terms of the agreement, Hepalink has the exclusive rights to distribute and market apabetalone in China, Hong Kong, Taiwan and Macau (the "Territories"), for all indications.

 The license between us and Hepalink provides for certain milestone payments based on net sales of RVX-208 in the Territories.
-The annual sales milestones range from 500 million renminbi ("RMB") to 10 billion RMB (US\$76 million to US\$1.5 billion, incorporating the period end spot exchange rate), with Resverlogix being eligible to receive sales-based milestone payments from Hepalink ranging from US\$5 million to US\$90 million.
+The annual sales milestones range from 500 million renminbi ("RMB") to 10 billion RMB (US\$77 million to US\$1.5 billion, incorporating the period end spot exchange rate), with Resverlogix being eligible to receive sales-based milestone payments from Hepalink ranging from US\$5 million to US\$90 million.
 In addition, Hepalink shall pay a royalty of 6% of annual net sales of RVX-208 in the Territories.
-The royalty is subject to an adjustment mechanism that may reduce the royalty rate to a minimum of 4% in the event that certain annual sales milestones are achieved and applicable regulatory authorities in the Territories reduce the approved selling price of RVX-208.
-Hepalink will be responsible for all clinical and development costs in the Territories, including a patient population that was included in the Company's Phase 3 BETonMACE trial.
+The royalty is subject to an adjustment mechanism that may reduce the royalty rate to a minimum of 4% in the event that certain annual sales milestones are achieved and applicable regulatory authorities in the Territories, including a patient population that was included in the Company's Phase 3 BETonMACE trial.
 We are contractually obligated to pay a fee to the financial advisor involved with the transaction equal to 3.5% on the first \$10.0 million of payments, if any, received from Hepalink pursuant to the license, and 2.5% on amounts above \$10.0 million, up to a maximum of \$1.0 million of fees.
-As at March 31, 2021, these potential payments do not satisfy the criteria for recognition as a liability.
+As at June 30, 2021, these potential payments do not satisfy the criteria for recognition as a liability.